awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 The service deployment has completed\.
 This event is sent once a service reaches a steady state after a deployment\.

 `SERVICE_DEPLOYMENT_FAILED`
 The service deployment has failed\.
-This event is sent for services with deployment circuit breaker logic enabled\.
+This event is sent for services with deployment circuit breaker logic turned on\.

 **Example service deployment in progress event**
 Service deployment in progress events are delivered when both an initial and a rollback deployment is started\.
 The difference between the two is in the `reason` field\.
 For more information about EventBridge parameters, see [Events and Event Patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html) in the *Amazon EventBridge User Guide*\.